 Step 1.
 Verify that all of the storage expansion enclosures are powered on and in optimal state by examining the expansion enclosure LED states.
 Then, power on the new DS4000 Storage Subsystem.
-Using the DS4000 Storage Manager client program, verify that the DS4000 Storage Subsystem is operational and that all of the drives are
+Using the DS4000 Storage Manager client program, verify that the DS4000 Storage Subsystem is operational and that all of the drives are recognized and in optimal state.
+See the DS4000 Problem Determination Guide associated with your particular DS4000 hardware model or "Bringing storage subsystems and drive loops into optimal state" on page 51 for additional information on how to make this determination.

 - a.
 Your storage subsystem will identify the new DS4000 Storage Subsystem as the machine type it replaced until you download the appropriate NVSRAM file for the new storage subsystem.
 For example, if you replace a FAStT500 with a DS4500, the DS4500 will be reported as a FAStT500 until you download the appropriate NVSRAM file for the DS4500. - b.
 See the appropriate DS4000 Storage Controller's Installation and User Guide for information on the proper power on sequence. - Step 2.
-If the new DS4000 Storage Subsystem is managed out-of-band, perform the steps for setting the IP addresses for new DS4000 Storage Subsystem controllers defined in the IBM TotalStorage DS4000 Storage Manager Installation and Support Guide associated with your operating system environment.
-DS4000 Storage Manager Installation and Support Guides are located at the following Web site:
+If the new DS4000 Storage Subsystem is managed out-of-band, perform the steps for setting the IP addresses for new DS4000 Storage Subsystem controllers defined in the IBM System Storage DS4000 Storage Manager Installation and Support Guide associated with your operating system environment.
+DS4000 Storage Manager installation and support guides are located at the following Web site: www.ibm.com/servers/storage/support/disk/